Carl Paladino: 2022 Congressional campaign

 After keeping a relatively low profile since being removed from the Buffalo School Board, Paladino ran in the 2022 primary for the US House seat from New York's 23rd district, after incumbent Chris Jacobs announced his retirement.
 Paladino was considered the frontrunner, but outside spending on negative advertisements and multiple controversial comments led to his lead's evaporation.
 Paladino's campaign used his trademark "Carl Country" signs.
 Paladino lost the primary to former ally Nick Langworthy, despite support from Elise Stefanik.
-Paladino has expressed interest in a 2024 rematch.
+Paladino had expressed interest in a 2024 rematch.

 Intentional employment of convicted pedophile

 For the 2022 campaign, the New York Post reported that Paladino employed a known, convicted pedophile that was sentenced for possessing and promoting child pornography as the assistant treasurer of his campaign.
 The individual is reportedly listed on the NY State Sex Offender registry.
 Paladino confirmed to the Post that he employed the convicted individual, who he called a "good man," for decades and gave him a "second chance" after his conviction.
 Following the report and Paladino's personal confirmation of his employment, the campaign spokesman then claimed without evidence that the convicted pedophile was not employed by the campaign.